erl987/remoteweatheraccess/README.md

 ### Server

 The server application can in principle be deployed using `docker-compose`.
-There are configuration files for Google App Engine available in the codebase which can be used to develop a deployment for the Google Cloud Platform.
+There are configuration files for Google App Engine and Google Cloud Run available in the codebase which can be used to develop a deployment for the Google Cloud Platform.
 The server is written in Python using the `flask`-framework using a `PostgreSQL`-database.
 It can therefore be deployed to a wide variety of cloud services and even a Raspberry Pi.

 ### Client